MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/DiscoveryGraph/Configuration/Javascript.md

 	<script type="text/javascript"
 	        src="http://<tbd>/common.js?sessionId=27137ZzZKJAUQT2CAAAGUAIAAAAANFOUAAAAAABSGAYTEMBWGI2TCNBQGYZTKNZS"></script>

-Add a container `<div>` to your page where you would like to display the component.
+Add a container to your page where you would like to display the component.

 	<div id="discoveryContainer"></div>